radqnico/mazegenerator/GUIDE.md

 Stop any in‑progress builds:
 - `/maze stop`

+Reload configuration, messages, and themes:
+- `/maze reload` (permission `mazegenerator.reload`)

 ---

 ## Troubleshooting & Tips

 - Server lag while building:
   - Lower `millis-per-tick` and `jobs-batch-cells` in `config.yml`.
-  - Set `chunk-loads-per-tick: 0–1` to avoid loading too many new chunks in a single tick.
+  - Set `chunk-loads-per-tick: 0–1` and/or `force-chunk-load: false` to avoid loading too many new chunks during a tick.
   - Use `hollow:true` and/or increase `cellSize` to dramatically reduce block count.

 - Gaps or uncarved spots: